Adobe-Marketing-Cloud/aep-sdks-documentation/beta/project-griffon/set-up-project-griffon.md

 ### Start a Project Griffon session

-Once the extension has been registered, you may begin a Project Griffon session using the following API.
+After the extension has been registered, start a Project Griffon session by using the following API:

 {% tabs %}
 {% tab title="Android" %}

 ### startSession

 This API accepts a deep link to begin a session.
 After this API is called, to begin a session, the SDK displays a PIN authentication overlay on your app.